ysfdev/scoreboard/README.md

-A simple react players Scoreboard with stopwatch.
+A simple players Scoreboard with stopwatch created with React.
 Ideal for timed games like Chess, Go, Checkers, etc..

-##Functionalities
+#Functionalities
 - Add new players
 - Track user's individual and total player scores
-- Avility to start, stop and reset timer
+- Availity to start, stop and reset timer